vbotka/ansible-collection-freebsd/docs/source/examples/014/example.rst

    :language: bash
    :emphasize-lines: 1,3

-Playbook output - cache enabled
+Playbook output - Cache enabled
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the ``cache`` is enabled, the inventory and variables are provided by the cache immediately